kubespace-io/napptive-applications/nextcloud-template/napptive/componentPVC/README.md

 # Storage components for davmaio-Nextcloud production environment

-Deployment in the catalog and configuration and in some cases the container image is maintained and updated by [davma.io](mailto:contact@davma.io)
+Deployment in the catalog and configuration and in some cases the container image is maintained and updated by [davma.io](mailto:contact@davma.io).

+For more information, help or specific deployments you can contact [here](mailto:contact@davma.io).

 Please READ CAREFULLY before deploying.